ADGenerit/WaifuRandomizer/README.md

 Next time you refresh the game, your waifus will be randomized!

+There are some settings at the top of the script if you want to customize your experience further.
+The default settings provide the intended experience.

 If you have any suggestions or find any bugs (there are several, this was a personal project that I decided I ought to share, and I am not a js guru) feel free to let me know.
 If enough people show interest in it, I may increase functionality.

 Please share with your friends and club!